streampayments/streamsdk-typescript/FRAMEWORK_SUPPORT.md

 # Framework Support

-The `@streampayments/stream-sdk` is a **framework-agnostic** Node.js SDK that works with all popular frameworks and environments.
+The `streampay-sdk` is a **framework-agnostic** Node.js SDK that works with all popular frameworks and environments.

 ## ✅ Supported Frameworks & Environments